 Jenny uses acupuncture needles and other non-invasive techniques such as acupressure, ear seeds, essential oils, stone medicine, and sound healing in her treatments.
 Her goal is to provide a sanctuary where clients can connect with the innate curative power of their own bodies and benefit from relaxed energy and body awareness.
 Her hope is that each client might carry these tools with him in his recovery to maintain mental and physical balance and wellness.

 Jenny lives in Fairview with her husband, their two precious cats, and seven chickens.
 On a pleasant day you might find her tending to her garden, canoeing the French Broad river, enjoying a nearby mountain hike, experimenting with new recipes in the kitchen, listening to a podcast, or having a conversation with a friend over a cup of hot tea.

-Suzanne offers shiatsu therapy to the women at the Willows.
 Originally from Vermont, Suzanne left home to study social work in North Carolina.
 After graduating, she set out to live overseas where she spent many years exploring and learning more about what she really wants in life.
 It wasn’t until she became very committed to her own healing journey that she found shiatsu.
 Very quickly she learned how much it helped her and years later went on to study over 2,000 hours at the Shiatsu School of Canada.
 Suzanne is honored and passionate to offer her support and continues to be amazed every day about how healing touch can be on so many levels.